 Crabgrass thrives in hot, dry weather, which is generally the time that other species of grass are struggling for survival.
 The quick spread and fast growth of crabgrass allows it to quickly choke out other grasses, absorbing all of the water and nutrients from the soil and leaving other species to struggle and die.

 While 2,4-D doesn't work on crabgrass, there are a number of herbicides that will.
-If you know you have a crabgrass problem, apply a pre-emergent herbicide such as benefin or bensulide in early spring, before seeds begin to appear and sprout.
-If the crabgrass has already taken hold or it is too late for a pre-emergent chemical treatment, use MSMA or MAMA.
-All of these herbicides are available for homeowner use at garden centers and nurseries; follow all instructions and warnings carefully.
+If you know you have a crabgrass problem, apply a pre-emergent herbicide containing fenoxaprop, benefin or bensulide in early spring, before seeds begin to appear and sprout.
+If the crabgrass has already taken hold or it is too late for a pre-emergent chemical treatment, use a product containing quinclorac, which is available for homeowner use at garden centers and nurseries; follow all instructions and warnings carefully.

 Crabgrass Lawn Treatment

 Keep your grass mowed higher than the general recommendation for your species; if you are unsure, keep it higher than 3 inches.
 Higher grass will shade the weeds and keep the soil cool.
 Remember that crabgrass grows in hot, dry areas.
-Water your lawn to a depth of 4 to 6 inches but only once every week and a half to two weeks.
+Water your lawn to a depth of 4 to 6 inches but only once every week and a half to two weeks, depending on your climate and soil.
 If you water shallowly and often, you are allowing the weed seeds constant access to moisture.
 Fertilize only in the early spring and late fall, when the grass can take advantage of the food but the weeds cannot.